-Zabeen Hirji is RBC's Chief Human Resources Officer with global responsibility for Human Resources as well as Brand, Communications and Corporate Citizenship.
-As a member of RBC's Group Executive, she is one of eight executives responsible for setting the overall strategic direction of RBC.
+Zabeen Hirji is RBC's Chief Human Resources Officer (CHRO) with global responsibility for Human Resources as well as Brand, Communications and Corporate Citizenship.

-Ms. Hirji joined RBC in 1977, holding progressively senior roles both in British Columbia and in Toronto in Retail Banking, Operations and Credit Cards.
-She moved into Human Resources in 1997 and held a number of executive roles in HR prior to assuming her current role in February 2007.
+Ms. Hirji joined RBC in 1977, holding progressively senior roles in British Columbia and Toronto spanning Retail Banking, Operations and Credit Cards.
+She moved into Human Resources in 1997 and held a number of executive roles prior to being appointed CHRO in 2007.

-Her community leadership includes serving as a member of the Governing Council for the University of Toronto, Co-Chair of the Toronto Region Immigrant Employment Council, and director of Greater Toronto CivicAction Alliance.
+She is an active leader in the community, serving as a member of the Governing Council of the University of Toronto, Co-Chair of Toronto Region Immigrant Employment Council, and director of Greater Toronto CivicAction Alliance.

 Ms. Hirji’s external recognition includes: Canada’s Meritorious Service Medal for advancing diversity and inclusion; Outstanding Alumni Award from Simon Fraser University for professional achievement; Catalyst Canada Honours Champion for leadership in the advancement of women and minorities; inducted into Canada's Most Powerful Women: Top 100 Hall of Fame by the Women’s Executive Network; and twice named a Top 25 Woman of Influence.